3lc-ai/3lc-examples/tutorials/2-modify-tables/README.md

 This folder contains notebooks demonstrating how to modify and extend data in 3LC, by creating new tables.

-Here’s a placeholder table for the specified notebooks, formatted with three columns per row:

 |  |  |  |
 |:----------:|:----------:|:----------:|
 | **Add Image Metrics** | **Add Embeddings** | **Add Classification Metrics** |